Carolyn (Carey) McAndrews

 201 Music Hall

-Carolyn (Carey) McAndrews is an associate professor in the Department of Planning and Landscape Architecture at the University of Wisconsin–Madison.
+Carolyn (Carey) McAndrews is a professor in the Department of Planning and Landscape Architecture at the University of Wisconsin–Madison.
 Her fields of research are transportation planning, policy, and design.

 Her research seeks to understand how emerging health, safety, and environmental goals become part of mainstream transportation decision making.
 Equity is central to these goals, and her research analyzes the distribution of transportation’s health impacts, as well as how people organize to influence transportation decision making.